Write comments and documentation in US English (AV2301)

-Documenting your code allows Visual Studio to pop-up the documentation when your class is used somewhere else.
+Documenting your code allows Visual Studio, Visual Studio Code or Jetbrains Rider to pop-up the documentation when your class is used somewhere else.
 Furthermore, by properly documenting your classes, tools can generate professionally looking class documentation.

 Write the documentation of your type with other developers in mind.
 Assume they will not have access to the source code and try to explain how to get the most out of the functionality of your type.